Xion/cargo-contribute/README.md

     [bluss/rust-itertools] #32: Add Debug implementations where possible -- https://github.com/bluss/rust-itertools/issues/32

-It is also possible to provide your own [personal access token](https://github.com/settings/tokens) to se when making calls to GitHub API
+It is also possible to provide your own [personal access token](https://github.com/settings/tokens) to se when making calls to GitHub API.
-YThis helps to avoid the (pretty strict) rate limits that are imposed on anonymous calls:
+This helps to avoid the (pretty strict) rate limits that are imposed on anonymous calls:

     $ cargo contribute --github-token XXXXXXXXXXXXXX